 This new birth or creation was brought about by the will of God.
 We didn't inherit this new nature, and we didn't re-create ourselves.
 God didn't just clean up our old nature either; He created something entirely fresh and unique.
-The new creation is completely new, created from nothing, just as the whole universe was created by God from nothing.
+The new creation is completely new, created from nothing, just as God created the entire the whole universe from nothing.
 Only God can do that.

 John 3:7-8 (NKJV) 7 Do not marvel that I said to you, 'You must be born again.'
 8 The wind blows where it wishes, and you hear the sound of it, but cannot tell where it comes from and where it goes.
 So is everyone who is born of the Spirit."

 John 3:3-7 (NLT)3 Jesus replied, “I tell you the truth, unless you are born again, you cannot see the Kingdom of God.”4 “What do you mean?” exclaimed Nicodemus.
 “How can an old man go back into his mother’s womb and be born again?”5 Jesus replied, “I assure you, no one can enter the Kingdom of God without being born of water and the Spirit.6 Humans can reproduce only human life, but the Holy Spirit gives birth to spiritual life.7 So don’t be surprised when I say, ‘You must be born again.’